bbhaduri/bbhaduri.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Incoming PhD student in the <a href='https://www.nuin.northwestern.edu/index.html'>Northwestern University Interdepartmental Neuroscience</a> Program.
+subtitle: PhD student in the <a href='https://www.nuin.northwestern.edu/index.html'>Northwestern University Interdepartmental Neuroscience</a> Program.

 profile:
   align: right